Why is The Latest Virtua Fighter Free?:The reason revealed by SEGA's Producer

 Q. Did you implement the inclusion of frame data in training mode, and so on, because you are conscious of the esports scene?

 A. I think any player who plays this game will spend some time in the training mode, so we are trying put more function into that mode to making learning things a bit easier.

 Also, we were conscious about esports for this game, so make battle mode fulfilling for example when playing a rank match, tournament match, league match, and so on is our desire.

 For example, you can hold a tournament within the game and there is also a spectator mode.
 Within that you can use stickers and communicate with other audience members, etc... we want the entire experience to be engaging overall.

-A. Recent fighting game used rollback for net code, we created a mechanism to absorb the delay rather than rely on rollback.
-Also, we are doing test play with overseas players in Europe and USA, for now there is very little delay during play.
+A. Recent fighting games used rollback for net code, we created a mechanism to absorb the delay rather than rely on rollback.
+Also, we are doing test play with overseas players in Europe and the USA, for now there is very little delay during play.